erfanghorbanee/picoCTF-2024/docs/index.md

 # picoCTF-2024

-This site contains solutions for the picoCTF 2024 competition—a cybersecurity challenge aimed at educating and engaging participants.
+This repository contains solutions for the picoCTF 2024 competition, a cybersecurity challenge aimed at educating and engaging participants in the field.
 Here, you'll find walkthroughs and resources for various challenges.

-## What’s inside
+## Structure

-- Each challenge lives in its own folder.
+- Each challenge is organized into its own folder.
-- Most folders include a `solution.md` walkthrough and, when needed, supporting code or scripts.
+- Contents include a solution.md file, and any necessary code or scripts.

-Use the navigation to browse categories (Cryptography, Forensics, General Skills, Web Exploitation) and drill into individual challenges.

 ## Contributing

-Contributions are welcome.
-If you have improvements or alternative approaches, open a pull request and include a brief explanation of your changes.
+Feel free to contribute by submitting pull requests with improvements or alternative solutions.

 ## Disclaimer